apache/fury-site/docs/blog/blog1_fury_introduction.md

 # Background

-Serialization is basic components of system communication, and is widly used in big data, AI framework, cloud native and other distributed systems.
-When the object needs cto being transfered between processes/languages/nodes, or needs persistence, state read/write, copy, they all need serialization.
+Serialization is basic components of system communication, and is widely used in big data, AI framework, cloud native and other distributed systems.
+When the object needs to be transferred between processes/languages/nodes, or needs persistence, state read/write, copy, they all need serialization.
 Its performance and ease-of-use affect runtime and development efficiency.